 In addition, Hillsdale is a college town.
 There are a lot of students in Hillsdale attending college, and as a result Hillsdale provides a number of services, amenities and opportunities geared to the needs and activities of students.

-In terms of college education, Hillsdale is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.67% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Hillsdale is somewhat higher than in the average US city of 21.84%: 25.67% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Hillsdale in 2022 was $25,351, which is low income relative to Michigan and the nation.
 This equates to an annual income of $101,404 for a family of four.
 However, Hillsdale contains both very wealthy and poor people as well.